-You may apply using the MassHealth application called the Medical Benefit Request (MBR) form.
+You may apply using the MassHealth application called the Application for Health Coverage and Help Paying Costs (ACA-2) form.
 You can get a paper application by calling MassHealth at 1-800-841-2900 or meet the financial counselors at your local hospital or community health center for help with the application.

 7. I have a letter that says I am eligible for Commonwealth Care.
 What happens if I do not enroll in Commonwealth Care?
 Can I still get health services from the Health Safety Net?

 If you have been determined eligible for Commonwealth Care, you have 90 days of HSN eligibility starting on your date of application to enroll in a Commonwealth Care plan.
 If you do not enroll within this time period, you will no longer be eligible for HSN.

 8. I have a deductible listed for my Health Safety Net.
 Where should I send that payment?

 You can pay your deductible to the hospital or community health center after you get services.
 The hospital or community health center will bill you for the amount that you owe.
 It is very important to keep track of your payments so that you have a record of when you reach your deductible.